Roger Lee Hall is an ASCAP composer and musicologist who has traveled his own road of tuneful discovery

 For more information, see Memories of Oheka Castle and Mr. Hall's book, "Crazy Rhythm" -- go here

-Some comments from past webinars on Otto Kahn:
+Some comments from past webinars sponsored by New York Adventure Club on Otto Kahn program:

 "Lots of great pictures.
 Very interesting.
 Cute touch.
 And loved the music.
 It got my feet tapping." - Connie